MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

     **Note:** Your response will initiate the installation of all the Microsoft Graph sub-modules.
 Once all the installation messages (for each sub-module) have finished displaying, it will still take approximately 5 to 10 minutes to complete the Microsoft Graph PowerShell installation.
 During this time, the cursor will continue to blink below the untrusted repository message.
 This may be a good time to take a short break.

-4. A command prompt will appear once the Microsoft Graph PowerShell module has been installed.
-Do **NOT** close your PowerShell window.
+4. A command prompt will appear once Microsoft Graph PowerShell has been installed.
+Run the following command to see the complete list of sub-modules that were installed under the Microsoft.Graph primary module:  <br/>

+		Get-InstalledModule Microsft.Graph.*  <br/>

+	**Note:** The labs that use Microsoft Graph PowerShell in this course will use the following sub-modules: Microsoft.Graph.Identity.DirectoryManagement, Microsoft.Graph.Users, and Microsoft.Graph.Groups.
+To access the cmdlets for a sub-module, you must first import the sub-module.
+You can either import all 30+ sub-modules at one time using the "Import-Module Microsoft.Graph" command, or you can import each module that's needed to perform whatever function you're doing (for example, "Import-Module Microsoft.Graph.Users").
+For the purpose of this training, since only three sub-modules will be used in later lab exercises, you will only import these three sub-modules as they're needed in later labs.

+5. Do **NOT** close your PowerShell window.
 Leave the Windows PowerShell window open but minimize it for now.

-5. Remain logged into LON-CL1 and keep your Edge browser open.
+Remain logged into LON-CL1 and keep your Edge browser open.

 # Proceed to Lab 1 - Exercise 2